eligigante/document-review-tracker/README.md

 - Secure session management to ensure user authentication and authorization.
 - Automatic logout after a period of inactivity.
-- Token-based authentication for enhanced security.

 ### 4. Document Submission

 - Users can submit documents for review.
-- Supported file formats include PDF, DOCX, and TXT.
+- Supported file formats only includes PDF.

 ### 5. Commenting System

 - Reviewers can leave comments on specific sections of a document.
-- Document owners and submitters receive notifications about new comments.
-- Seamless communication between document owners, reviewers, and submitters.

 ### 6. Document Status